AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/LineNode.md

 • `get` **startArrowHeadType**(): [`ArrowHeadType`](../enums/ArrowHeadType.md)

 The shape encapsulating the start of a line.
-The size and color of the arrowhead depends on the first available stroke's weight and color assigned to the node.
-Removal of all strokes on this line leads to the arrowhead's removal.

-The getter returns [none](../enums/ArrowHeadType.md#none) when there are no strokes on the line or no arrowhead on the first stroke of the line.
+Returns [none](../enums/ArrowHeadType.md#none) if there is no stroke on the line.

 #### Returns